jcjorel/ec2-spot-converter/README.md

 It also allows replacement of existing Spot instances with new "identical" ones to update the instance type and cpu options.

+It can also help to fix some Spot instance conditions ('IncorrectSpotRequestState Exception').

 Conversion time ranges from 2 to 5 minutes depending on the instance type.